shyam100v/wifiEnergyEfficiency/experimentSetup/CCS_Uniflash_setup.md

 You can use any serial terminal application.
 Follow these steps:

 * Connect the device to your Windows machine.
 Find the COM port from 'Device manager'.
 Look for 'XDS110 Class Application/User UART'.
 In this example, it is COM3.
-* Open serial terminal applicaiton, create a new serial session with following details:
+* Open serial terminal application, create a new serial session with following details:
     * Serial Port as found above
     * Speed (bps) as 115200 bps